Prison Rape Elimination Act of 2003 (PREA)

 The Department also worked with the National Institute of Corrections (NIC), an agency within the U.S. Department of Justice, to develop "Avoiding Inappropriate Behavior Between Staff and Inmates," one of the first training programs in the nation addressing staff sexual misconduct.
 This training was first delivered to all of our employees beginning in 1998.
 In 2005, DOCCS introduced an additional training program for all of our employees on the "Prevention of Sexual Abuse of Inmates."
 These training programs were used for a number of years as a part of our curriculum for new employees and for periodic in service training.

 Today, DOCCS is proud to be a leader in national efforts to improve correctional practices under the Prison Rape Elimination Act of 2003 (PREA).
 As part of our continuing effort to enhance our policies to prevent the sexual abuse of inmates and parolees to provide for the care of victims of sexual abuse, the Department has adopted Directive 4027A and Directive 4028A , conducted employee training and issued an all employees memorandum summarizing the agency’s zero tolerance policy, and introduced a new "Sexual Abuse Prevention and Response" employee training in 2015.
 DOCCS has also undertaken efforts to better inform our population by producing educational materials.
 These materials are updated periodically to ensure that inmates and parolees are aware of the Department’s current policies.
-These materials include a comprehensive “What Inmates Need to Know” pamphlet and poster to encourage inmates and other offenders to report any issues involving sexual abuse.
+These materials include male and female versions of our comprehensive “What Inmates Need to Know” pamphlet and poster to encourage inmates and other offenders to report any issues involving sexual abuse.
 DOCCS contract providers distribute a similar orientation pamphlet to residents who are placed in Community-Based Residential Programs (CBRP) and Residential Stabilization Programs (RSP) as a condition of their release.

 Report Sexual Abuse